 Endodontics (Root Canal Treatment) Surrey

-Endodontics or “root canal treatment” as it is more commonly known, is required when the when the blood or nerve supply of the tooth (the pulp) is infected through decay or injury.
+Endodontics or “root canal treatment” as it is more commonly known, is required when the blood or nerve supply of the tooth (the pulp) is infected through decay or injury.
 The aim of the treatment is to preserve the tooth by removing all traces of infection and then filling it to prevent further infection.

 At Mulberry Dental, we use the latest laser disinfection system to ensure total elimination of bacteria and infection.
-This system dramatically reduces the incidence of post treatment pain and recurrent infections.
+This system dramatically reduces the incidence of post-treatment pain and recurrent infections.

 What is Root Canal Treatment?